The 11 Best Gym Shoes for Every Type of Workout

 Nobull Clay Trainers

-The speckled outsole adds a bit of a dynamic touch to these otherwise minimalist sneakers.
+The speckled outsole adds a bit of personality to these otherwise minimalist sneakers.
 A super-durable upper paired with a perforated microsuede tongue is breathable and comfortable for all-day wear, if you need them to last that long.
 High-carbon lateral and medial guards add balance support and help during rope climbs and deadlifts.
-The lighter colors can get dirty very quickly — especially in the weight room — but there are 20 other colors and designs to pick from that likely won’t have the same problem.
+The lighter colors can get dirty very quickly — especially in the weight room — but there are loads of colors and designs to pick from that likely won’t have the same problem.
 Similar to the Nike Metcons, these shoes feature a 4mm drop.

 York Athletics The Henry Mesh

 These unisex sneakers felt light for the amount of support they provided — they weigh in at 8.3 ounces despite having the highest offset with a 9mm drop.
 Originally designed for fighters, the Henrys feature a mesh upper that is exceptionally breathable whether you’re box jumping, pistol squatting or throwing punches.
 There’s not much support underfoot, but there is enough to get through sprints and a boot camp class.
 The high heel pull tab didn’t rub during squats, lunges or mountain climbers.
-The toe box is large enough to offer room for toe splay to aid in balance, but not so wide it looks disproportionate or bulky.
-The textured lining is comfortable and minimizes heel slippage.
-And on sale at $110, this is the most affordable option on the weight lifting list — plus it looks good enough to wear all day long.
+At $99, this is (narrowly) the most affordable option on the weight lifting list — plus it looks good enough to wear all day long.

 Under Armour TriBase Reign

 The Under Armour TriBase Reign features a full rubber outsole that wraps around the edge of the shoe to help your grip during rope climbs.
 The foam midsole is firm and built for lifting, not running.
-I wouldn’t wear these on the treadmill for even short sprints.
-The abrasion-resistant upper makes for a durable shoe that’ll hold up to even the toughest of WODs.
+We don’t recommend wearing these on the treadmill for even short sprints.
+But as long as there’s little to no running involved, the abrasion-resistant upper makes for a durable shoe that’ll hold up to even the toughest of WODs.

 Mizuno TC-01 Training Shoe

-The TC-01 is Mizuno’s first foray into gym sneakers and they are bold.
+The TC-01 is Mizuno’s first foray into gym sneakers, and they hit the mark.
 Our tester found them to be perfect for heavy lifting given the 4 mm drop and 11.8-ounce weight.
 These are the sneakers to pull out when you’re heading into the weight room to do squats or Olympic lifts.
 A knit upper and soft midsole feel comfy from the first step.

 APL TechLoom Pro

-These sneakers are priced more like running shoes, which makes sense since they lean slightly more in that direction.
-However, I wouldn’t run more than three miles in them, especially if you’re used to a more supportive stability sneaker like a Brooks or Asics model.
+These sneakers are priced more like running shoes, and they lean that direction, but they are not as supportive as Asics or Hokas and not intended for long runs.
 The dual-layered woven upper is reinforced with a sock liner and has a neoprene-feeling tongue.
 The tongue is attached, so there’s no easy way to move it around, and the laces tie underneath — a feature introduced with aesthetics in mind — but you can pull them out and re-lace if you prefer a more traditional style.
 The 8mm drop is slightly more than the other shoes on this list, but there were no performance issues when completing squats, reverse lunges, mountain climbers and even spider planks.

 The cushioning on these sneakers is what sets them apart from the others on the list.
-They’re comfortable enough to handle miles on the treadmill and are most similar to the Reebok Flexweave Fast in that you can do a variety of activities in them.
-The grippy Continental rubber outsole means they’ll work just as well in the grass as they will on the mats at the gym.
+They’re comfortable enough to handle miles on the treadmill, yet also geared for multidirectional movement.
+The grippy Continental rubber outsole means they’ll work just as well in the grass as they will on the mats at the gym, while the breathable mesh upper keeps your feet cool.
 We highly recommend these for HIIT classes like Barry’s Bootcamp, as well as for your day-to-day gym trips.

-These training shoes are built to help you tackle compound lifts yet also shine on the basketball court.
-The dual-purpose sneakers are stable and durable thanks to a foot-friendly toe box and abrasion-resistant mesh upper.
-All the extra rubber that wraps up the sides helps with lateral action, so whether you’re pivoting or spin-moving past your opponent, your ankles should be safe.
+These training shoes are built to help you tackle compound lifts and cardio routines with equal aplomb.
+The dual-purpose sneakers are stable and durable thanks to a foot-friendly toe box and full rubber outsole.
+Meanwhile, the abrasion-resistant mesh upper features a liquid rubber cage to keep your ankles safe during lateral movements.

-These cross trainers are run-friendly and work for your everyday weight-lifting challenges — like a HIIT or strength class, or a day on the machines.
-Easily tackle the TRX or ski erg with these 10.2-ounce breathable sneakers that feel stable and have enough grip on the otherwise thin sole.
+These cross trainers are run-friendly and up for your everyday weightlifting challenges — like a HIIT or strength class, or a day on the machines.
+Easily tackle the TRX or ski erg with these 10.2-ounce breathable sneakers that feel stable and have adequate grip on the otherwise thin sole.
 The synthetic and mesh upper keeps your toes happy — even if you hop on the treadmill between reps and sets.